-Not only are these physical symptoms uncomfortable to bear in social settings, but people with SAD often fear they might be negatively evaluated because of these symptoms in the first place.
+Not only are these physical symptoms uncomfortable when they occur in a social setting, but people with SAD often fear that they will be judged negatively because of them.

-Like this, a secondary manifestation of social anxiety can become the person’s primary problem area.
-Let’s take a person who is afraid of blushing, for instance.
+Thus, a secondary manifestation of social anxiety can become the person’s primary problem area.

-Blushing is a normal and common physical reaction related to the emotion of shame.
-When we feel we have violated social norms, many of us react with a facial blush.
-Let’s say you ask a women in which month of her pregnancy she is, and she responds that she is not pregnant.
-Ouch!
+Blushing is a normal and common physical reaction related to feelings of shame.
+When we feel that we have violated social norms, many of us react by blushing in our faces.

 Logically, this leads to a fear of blushing.
-Our person starts paying excessive attention to her physical reactions.
-“Is my face feeling hot?”, “Am I blushing right now?” – questions like these start popping up in her mind.
+Our person begins to pay excessive attention to their physical reactions.

-When her answer to these questions is yes, a negative feedback loop is set into place.
-A feeling of shame starts to arise, which only provides even more reason to be ashamed, and the vicious cycle is complete.
+If they answer yes to these questions, a negative feedback loop is set in motion.
+A feeling of shame arises, which only provides more reason for shame, and the vicious circle is closed.

 Physical Symptoms of Social Anxiety: A Proof of Insecurity?

-But this does not only happen in the case of blushing.
-Any physical symptom, such as sweating, trembling, a rapid heart beat and so on, can be reason of concern for an individual with social anxiety.
+However, this does not only apply to blushing.
+Any physical symptom, such as sweating, trembling, palpitations, etc., can be a cause for concern for a person with social anxiety.

-What they all have in common is that the person believes that others might reject or look down on her because of these manifestations.
+What they all have in common is that the person believes that others may reject or look down on them because of these manifestations.

-When asked what these physical symptoms mean to them, affected people usually say that they are proof of their insecurity, ineptness, or inferiority.
-Perfectionist standards play an important role here.
-But even more so, the attempt of fighting these reactions.
+When asked what these physical symptoms mean to them, sufferers usually say that they are evidence of their insecurity, awkwardness, or inferiority.
+Perfectionistic standards play an important role here.
+Even more important, however, is the attempt to combat these reactions.

-What happens if you are afraid of being anxious in social situations?
-Right, you are alert to your internal state.
-You try to detect any sign of anxiety.
+What happens when you are afraid of being anxious in social situations?
+That’s right, you pay attention to your inner state.
+You try to recognize every sign of anxiety.

 What You Resist, Persists

-The same thing applies to blushing, sweating, a rapid heart beat or any other bodily reaction a person tries to actively avoid and suppress.
+The same is true for blushing, sweating, a racing heart, or any other physical reaction that people actively try to avoid and suppress.

-Carl Gustav Jung famously said “What you resist, not only persists, but will grow in size”.
-Understanding this counterintuitive idea represents one of the main insights and steps in psychotherapy for many people with SAD.
+Carl Gustav Jung once famously said, “What you resist, not only persists, but will grow in size“.

-So, how to handle physical symptoms of anxiety?
+So how can you deal with the physical symptoms of anxiety?

-The answer might not satisfy you at first, but try contemplating it: you might not have to handle them at all.
+The answer may not satisfy you at first, but think about it: Maybe you don’t have to deal with them at all.
 If you can’t control them, you might as well accept them.

-This is easier said than done, of course.
-But with practice and persistence, it is certainly possible.
-And if you truly accept them, you might experience the collateral affect of not displaying these physical reactions at all.
+And if you really accept them, you might experience the side effect of not having these physical reactions at all.

-- If you fear displaying physical symptoms of social anxiety, resist the urge to fight and control them.
+- If you fear showing physical symptoms of social anxiety, resist the urge to fight and control them.

-- When your attention in social situations is focused on your internal and bodily sensations, refocus your attention on what is happening around you, on the conversation, task etc.
+- When your attention is focused on your inner and physical sensations in social situations, direct your attention to what is happening around you, the conversation, the task at hand, and so on.

-- Internal statements and mantras that reassure you of your intention to accept the physical reactions of anxiety can be helpful (“I accept that my heart is racing and resist the urge to fight it”).
+- Inner statements and mantras that encourage you to accept the physical reactions of anxiety (“I accept that my heart is racing and resist the urge to fight it“) can be helpful.

-- Do not pursue the goal of not displaying physical symptoms in social situations – this intention will jeopardize your social experience.
-Instead, deliberately allow these manifestations to arise.
+- Don’t pursue the goal of not showing physical symptoms in social situations – this intention will jeopardize your social experience.
+Instead, consciously allow these manifestations to occur.

-If you want to actively work on your intention to accept your physical symptoms of social anxiety, feel free to try our guided acceptance meditation specifically designed for this purpose.
+If you want to actively work on your intention to accept your physical symptoms of social anxiety, you can try our guided acceptance meditation, designed specifically for this purpose.